 - Aspen Interpretive Trail is a 1-mile walk through 3 boreal forest ecosystems.

 - Copper Basin 300 Dog Sled Race, held the second Saturday in January, is a qualifier for the Iditarod, attracting a variety of participants, from top mushers to first time rookies.

 - Wrangell-St. Elias National Park Visitor Center is about 10 miles from Glennallen on the Richardson Highway and well worth a visit.
 Great views of Mount Drum from town on clear days.

-- Grayling fishing and good king and sockeye salmon fishing (June and July) in the Gulkana River at the Gulkana River bridge on the Richardson Highway.
+- Grayling fishing and good king and red salmon fishing (June and July) in the Gulkana River at the Gulkana River bridge on the Richardson Highway.